-“As part of an investigation based on photography and the impact of technology on our life, I am interested in exploring social and anthropological issues through Painting, as a traditional technique, as well as through multimedia techniques.
+“As part of an investigation based on photography and the impact of technology on our lives, I am interested in exploring social and anthropological issues through Painting, as a traditional technique, as well as through multimedia techniques.
 The work —altogether—, invites the audience to reflect surrounded by an environmental concept intended to depict the realm of the images that we experience on a daily basis.”

 TAKE A MOMENT TO GET TO KNOW A-PICTURE-IN-MOTION

-In the case of Ofill, Pictures In Motion could be defined as the painter’s interpretation of what would be moving photographs.
-His work, since 2009, concerns the metropolis of New York, where the project was first created.
+Ofill’s pictures-in-motion could be defined as the painter interpretation of what would be moving photographs.
+His work, since 2009, concerns the metropolis of New York, where the project arose.
 It also explores both, philosophical and anthropological aspects of the urban life and its inhabitants.

 “The audiovisual work that he presents, ‘Looking For Abstraction (At The Jungle)’ is an atypical publicity of New York City, which invites it to become shade and rain to travel through it.
 The city turned into art: the Real Estate is here the actual state in which the artist’s pictorial visions become habitable.”